sarantium/ashvin/docs/concepts.md

 ![Hero](assets/hero_1.png)

 Where product managers end up is not where they start. _Build-measure-learn_ and _design thinking_ are two powerful ways to accelerate value creation and capture.
-Kiln uses these concepts - loops and documents - as foundational schemas in implementation.
+Kiln uses these concepts - framed as loops and documents respectively - as foundational schemas in implementation.

 ## Loops